Foxandxss/angular-tips/source/_posts/2015-09-20-migrating-directives-to-angular-2.markdown

 Much easier, isn't it?

+Worth mentioning that even when this `properties` array seems to be analogous on how we do two way binding in angular, changing `isScope` by toggling, won't change the parent's model, in other words, MyApp's `isOpen` won't change.

 ## Closing other groups in Angular 1

 The most common behavior on an accordion is to close the other groups when we open one.
 Ok, how can we code that?
 A group doesn't see another group, but the accordion itself has all children within.
 Can we use that?
 Sure.

-This is a two part idea.
+This is a two parts idea.
 First we need to be able to somehow register all our groups within the accordion.
 In Angular, we can `require` a parent directive.
 By doing that, we are actually getting access to that directive's controller.
 Alright, let's create a controller for the accordion that is able to register groups:

 ```javascript accordion.js
 .directive('accordion', function() {